Location-aware Single Image Reflection Removal: Experiments

 \section{Experiments}

-We have implemented our method using Pytorch~\cite{paszke2017automatic} and tested it on a PC with an Nvidia Geforce RTX 2080 Ti GPU.
-To minimize the training loss, we adopt ADAM optimizer~\cite{kingma2014adam} to train our network for 60 epochs with learning rate $2e^{-4}$ and batch size $2$.
-The $\beta_1$, $\beta_2$ in ADAM are set to 0.5 and 0.99, respectively.
-The network weights are initialized using a normal distribution (mean:0, variance: 0.02), and the number of recurrent iterations is set to 3, same as IBCLN~\cite{li2020single}. \kk{In the inference stage, it takes about $0.068s$ for our method to process an input image of resolution $400 \times 540$.}
+We implement our method using PyTorch~\cite{paszke2017automatic} on a PC with an Nvidia Geforce RTX 2080 Ti GPU. \cmx{To minimize the training loss, we adopt ADAM optimizer~\cite{kingma2014adam} to train our network for 60 epochs with a learning rate $2e^{-4}$ and batch size $2$.
+After 60 epochs, we reduce the learning rate to $1e^{-4}$ and add the unaligned dataset from ERRNet~\cite{wei2019single} to fine-tune our model.} The $\beta_1$, $\beta_2$ in ADAM are set to 0.5 and 0.99, respectively.
+The network weights are initialized using a normal distribution (mean:0, variance: 0.02), and the iteration number $N$ is set to 3, same as IBCLN~\cite{li2020single}.
+Our network has 10.926M parameters, its FLOPs are 111.63G, which is comparable to IBCLN (130.88G) at each iteration.
+In the inference stage, it takes about $0.068s$ to process an input image of resolution $400 \times 540$.

-\textbf{Training dataset.}\quad Our training dataset consists of both synthesis and real-world data.
-For the synthesis data, we use the images dataset from~\cite{fan2017generic}.
-This dataset has approximately 13700 transmission and reflection image pairs of size $256\times 256$.
-With these pairs, we generate images with reflection using the linear synthesis model in~\cite{zhang2018single}: $\mathbf{I}=\alpha \cdot \mathbf{T}+\mathbf{R}$, where $\alpha$ is randomly sampled in the interval $[0.7,1.0]$ (see Fig.~\ref{fig:synthesis_images} for examples of synthesized images) and prepare triples, $\{\mathbf{I}, \mathbf{T}, \mathbf{R}\}$ for training.
-For the real-world data, there are a total of 290 real-world image pairs, $\{\mathbf{I}, \mathbf{T}\}$, in our dataset, including 200 pairs provided by the ``Nature'' dataset in IBCLN~\cite{li2020single} and 90 pairs provided by Zhang \etal~\cite{zhang2018single}.
-Same as~\cite{li2020single}, we feed the network with 4000 images in each epoch, including 2800 randomly sampled from the synthesis data and 1200 image patches of size $256\times 256$ cropped from the real-world images.
+\textbf{Training dataset.}\quad Our training dataset consists of both synthetic and real-world data.
+For the synthetic data, we use the images dataset from~\cite{fan2017generic}. \dz{This dataset has approximately 13700 image pairs of size $256\times 256$.
+With these pairs, we adopt Eq.~\ref{eq:linear_alpha_blending} and randomly sample $\alpha$ in $[0.8,1.0]$ to obtain $\mathbf{\Tilde{I}}$.
+We then apply gamma correction~\cite{yaroslavsky2012digital} to $\{\mathbf{\Tilde{I}}, \mathbf{\Tilde{T}}, \mathbf{\Tilde{R}}\}$ to generate image triples $\{\mathbf{I}, \mathbf{T}, \mathbf{R}\}$.
+For the real-world data, there are a total of 540 image pairs, $\{\mathbf{I}, \mathbf{T}\}$, in our dataset, including 200 pairs provided by the ``Nature'' dataset in IBCLN~\cite{li2020single}, 90 pairs provided by Zhang \etal~\cite{zhang2018single} and 250 pairs provided by the unaligned dataset in ERRNet~\cite{wei2019single}. \dz{Following IBCLN ~\cite{li2020single}}, we feed the network with 4000 pairs (triples) in each epoch, including 2800 triples randomly sampled from the synthetic data and 1200 pairs of size $256\times 256$ cropped from the real-world data.
+Moreover, our data augmentation can generate training images to cover more real-world reflection types.
+The details can be found in Sec.2 of the supplemental material.}